rehabayman/countries-languages-laravel-seeders/README.md

 Countries and Languages Laravel Seeders
 =======================================

-#### This repo provides laravel migrations, seeders, models and JSON data for Country and Languages names in both English and Arabic with their codes
+#### This repo provides laravel migrations, seeders, models and JSON data for Country (with phone codes) and Languages names in both English and Arabic with their codes

 ### About

 1. 'name' field in both models are of json data type to hold the english and arabic translations.
 2. These models are ready to use spatie/laravel-translatable package if you would like to implement multilingualism in your app.
 Just implement the steps mentioned in their documentation.
+3. Some countries doesn't have a corresponding phone code.

 ### Requirements